Sarcohyla bistincta: Description

 Males grow to a snout–vent length of 57 mm and females to 60 mm.
 The head is wider than it is long; the snout is short and rounded.
-The tympanum is distinct but partly obscured bu the supratympanic fold.
+The tympanum is distinct but partly obscured by the supratympanic fold.
 The fingers are moderately long and slender and bear moderately large discs; only vestigial webbing is present.
 The toes are moderately long and slender too and bear discs that are slightly smaller than the finger ones.
 The toes are partially webbed.
 Skin is dorsally smooth but ventrally granular.
 Dorsal coloration varies from yellowish brown to dark brown (juveniles in some populations are greenish); the flanks are yellow to pale brownish tan with pattern of coarse dark brown to black anastomosing lines.
 The thighs are posteriorly blackish with bold yellow spots, with the yellow spotting also present on the anterior surface.
 The ventral surfaces are usually uniform pale yellow, but occasionally with sparse dark vermiform mottling, especially on throat and chest.
 The iris is deep reddish bronze.